 “The cornerstones of ABB’s Intelligent Projects execution model are efficient cloud engineering, digital marshalling, standardization and automated data management,” says ABB’s Dan Overly Head of Product Management – Oil, Gas and Chemicals.
 “With the release of Select I/O, all of the data points that make up a project, whether hardwired to the control system or part of an integrated electrical substation, are now able to be digitally marshalled into the System 800xA architecture.
 Thus making it possible to execute projects more efficiently by decoupling tasks and becoming more resilient to late changes; delivering projects faster and more cost effectively.”

 Select I/O allows users to install standardized cabinets with the bases for field wiring early during a project, then select the type of I/O much later.
-It digitally marshal signals instead of using space and labor intensive marshalling panels and allows loop checks to be done before the rest of the system is delivered.
+It digitally marshals signals instead of using space and labor intensive marshalling panels and allows loop checks to be done before the rest of the system is delivered.
 This minimizes the impact of late changes and allows for project tasks to be done in parallel, which reduces project schedules.

 The Select I/O solution’s network is connected via an Ethernet Fieldbus Communication Interface (FCI) with embedded redundant switches and uses individual Signal Conditioning Modules (SCMs) for process and safety I/O. In addition to being field ready with temperature ratings of -40 to 70 degrees Celsius and having galvanic isolation per channel, each SCM is current limited and has a unique ‘field disconnect’ mode for added protection and flexibility.
 Line monitoring DIs, SOE and high current options are also available to reduce the need for ancillary third party equipment which aids in I/O cabinet standardization.